 Carthay Environmental Studies Magnet is the only STEM-certified environmental studies school in LAUSD with a garden sciences program.
 Our curriculum engages students and gives them the skills and abilities they need to be active participants in improving the quality of life for themselves and future generations.

 The school's garden, which began in 2006, is an integral part of our environmental studies program.
-All students receive science instruction in our outdoor classroom and garden and gain hands-on experience understanding nature's many cycles.
+Students receive multi-week garden science instruction* in our outdoor classroom and edible garden and gain hands-on experience understanding nature's many cycles.
 The garden expands their own tastes and access to fresh, healthy produce, and helps students draw connections between how food is grown, and the importance of caring for our environment.

 Carthay encourages critical thinkers who take action.
 Through parent, teacher, administration, and community support, our school has proactively achieved the following: